Flea lives up to his name.

 It takes moxie to tell your own story and tell it well.
 I’d love to hear the story from the man himself one day.

 Moxie hones excellence.

-“I was trying to play simply on Blood Sugar Sex Magik because I had been playing too much prior to that, so I thought, ‘I’ve really got to chill out and play half as many notes’.
+“I was trying to play simply on Blood Sugar Sex Magik because I had been playing too much before that, so I thought, ‘I’ve got to chill out and play half as many notes.
 When you play less, it’s more exciting—there’s more room for everything.
-If I do play something busy, it stands out, instead of the bass being a constant onslaught of notes.
+If I play something busy, it stands out, instead of the bass being a constant onslaught of notes.
 Space is good,” he told an interviewer for Bass Player.

-As he reveals in his memoir, Flea’s childhood was often chaotic and difficult.
-He was born in Australia, and when he was four his family moved to the U.S. for his father’s work.
-His parents split shortly after arriving in the U.S., and his father returned to Australia and his mother married a jazz musician and moved Flea and his sister to Los Angeles.
+As he reveals in his memoir, Flea’s childhood was often chaotic and challenging.
+He was born in Australia, and when he was four, his family moved to the U.S. for his father’s work.
+However, his parents split shortly after arriving in the U.S., his father returned to Australia, and his mother married a jazz musician and moved Flea and his sister to Los Angeles.

 While his stepfather helped Flea discover and hone his love and appreciation for music, he was also an alcoholic prone to outbursts of destructive rage.
 Flea began smoking marijuana to cope.
-The home had little structure, and even as a pre-teen Flea kept his own hours and wandered the streets of LA at will.
-He was desperate for community and connection, and he found it in some of the most unsavory places.
+The home had little structure, and even as a pre-teen, Flea kept his hours and wandered the streets of LA at will.
+He was desperate for community and connection and found it in some of the most unsavory places.

 Later in life, Flea sat down with his stepfather and extended him forgiveness for all the pain and embarrassment he suffered at his hands.
 He also appreciated the love his stepfather – whom he discovered had suffered through horrific abuse as a child – was able to extend to him.